-Yes, the most famous volcano of all times is not situated in the architectural complex of Pompeii and is not even in the city itself, but I would be remiss not to mention it.
-While the last eruption was in 1944, don’t worry, since the experts say we should have some time before the next big one happens.
+The most famous volcano of all time is not situated in the architectural complex of Pompeii and is not even in the city itself, but I would be remiss not to mention it.
+The last eruption was in 1944, but don’t worry.
+The experts say we should have some time before the next big one happens.

 On August 24th, A.D.
 79, Mt.
 Vesuvius unleashed its fury by sending a smoke cloud 10 miles into the air and pelting the city with fire and pumice missiles.
 The following day, those who stayed in the city (supposedly around 2,000 people) were killed by a toxic gas that swept through the city.

 Only a short drive away, you should definitely go and check out the volcano that made Pompeii famous to us today!
 It’s the perfect way to end your Pompeii journey.
-If you don’t have a car and are staying in Rome, come join us for the adventure on our Private Pompeii and Vesuvius Day Trip with The Tour Guy.
+If you don’t have a car and are staying in Rome, come join us for the adventure on our Private Pompeii and Vesuvius Day Trip.

 Not ready to book a tour?
 Find out if a Pompeii day trip from Rome is worth it.